From the Golden Retriever and Siberian Husky comes an intriguing crossbreed: the Goberian.

 The Siberian Husky is known for becoming more vulnerable to certain eye problems as they age.
 Some of the most common eye conditions are:

-A formation of cloud-like matter that can disrupt a dog’s vision and may sometimes cause blindness.
+A formation of cloud-like matter can disrupt a dog’s vision and may sometimes cause blindness.
 This disease may be caused by a recessive gene in the Husky’s DNA and might develop as early as puppyhood.

 Typical among Husky females, this eye disease causes the cornea to become opaque.
 It’s a progressive condition that may be inherited and without any known symptoms.